George W. Andrews

-George William Andrews (December 12, 1906 – December 25, 1971) was an American politician and a U.S. Representative from Alabama, and the husband of Elizabeth B. Andrews.
+George William Andrews (December 12, 1906 – December 25, 1971) was an American politician and a U.S. representative from Alabama, and the husband of Elizabeth B. Andrews.

-Andrews is known for objecting to the Supreme Court decision banning school prayer by saying, "They put the Negroes in the schools and now they've driven God out."
+Andrews is known for objecting to the Supreme Court decisions banning school segregation and school prayer by saying, "They put the Negroes in the schools and now they've driven God out."

 Biography

-Andrews was born in Clayton, Alabama son of George William and Addie Bell (King) Andrews.
+Andrews was born in Clayton, Alabama, son of George William and Addie Bell (King) Andrews.
 He attended the public schools, and graduated from the University of Alabama at Tuscaloosa in 1928.
 He was admitted to the bar in 1928 and commenced practice in Union Springs, Alabama.
 On November 25, 1936, he married Leslie Elizabeth Bullock.

 Career

 He served as district attorney for the third judicial circuit of Alabama, from 1931 to 1943.
 During the Second World War, he served as a lieutenant (jg.) in the United States Naval Reserve from January 1943 until his election to Congress, at which time he was serving at Pearl Harbor, Hawaii.

 Andrews was elected as a Democrat to the Seventy-eighth Congress to fill the vacancy caused by the death of Henry B. Steagall.
 He was reelected to the fourteen succeeding Congresses and served from March 14, 1944, until his death from complications following heart surgery in Birmingham, Alabama on December 25, 1971.
-In 1957, he voted against H.R.
-6127, Civil Rights Act of 1957.
-He was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
-Board of Education.